adarshp/adarsh.cc/Curriculum-Vitae/publications.typ

     higher than journal articles.
 These are full papers that go through the normal peer review process, as in a journal.
 In general, work that is published as a conference paper may not be submitted for publication elsewhere.
-Google Scholar rankings and h5-indices are provided where available, with the icon #fa-icon("google-scholar").
-Note that the acceptance rates, rankings and h5-indices are
-    generally provided for the venue at the time of publication---thus, you may see different rankings and h5-indices for the same venue for different years.
+  - Google Scholar rankings and h5-indices are provided where available, with the icon #fa-icon("google-scholar").
+Impact factors are also provided where available.
+Note that the metrics are generally provided for the venue at the time of publication---thus, you may see different rankings and h5-indices for the same venue for different years.
   ]
 ]